DharmendraShekhawat/XindusAssigment/README.md

 ### Repository

 The repository layer is responsible for data access and manipulation.
-It communicates with the database and performs CRUD (Create, Read, Update, Delete) operations on the User and Wishlist entity.
+It communicates with the database and performs CRUD (Create, Read, Update, Delete) operations on the MyUser and Wishlist entity.

 ## Project Summary